 Octopus Galician style (pulpo a la Gallega) – comes originally from Galicia in the north of Spain.
-It is usually served in thin slices on top of sliced potatoes with red sweet pepper and some olive oil.
+Usually served thinly sliced on a bed of potatoes along with sweet red pepper and olive oil.

 Gambas al ajillo – Prawns with garlic

 It is an exquisite dish, which mixes the flavour of shrimp with a touch of garlic and chili.
-This dish is ideal to enjoy at any time of the day, especially if they are freshly prepared.
+This dish is ideal at any time of the day, especially if freshly prepared.

-Accompany them with a few pieces of bread to dip in.
-These shrimps are served in small portions, cooked in oil and garlic and flavoured with a few herbs.
-Heavily seasoned with garlic, don’t plan on eating them for a romantic date unless you’re both crazy about it!
+Accompany the gambas with a few pieces of bread to dip in.
+The portion size is usually small.
+The shrimps are cooked in oil and garlic and flavoured with a few herbs.
+Heads up on the garlic – don’t plan on eating them for a romantic date unless you’re both crazy about it!